 The AD7683 voltage reference input, REF, has a dynamic input impedance.
-It should therefore be driven by a low impedance source with efficient decoupling between the REF and GND pins, as explained in the Layout section.
+Therefore, it should be driven by a low impedance source with efficient decoupling between the REF and GND pins, as explained in the Layout section.

-When REF is driven by a very low impedance source (e.g., an unbuffered reference voltage like the low temperature drift ADR43x reference or a reference buffer using the AD8031 or the AD8605), a 10 μF (X5R, 0805 size) ceramic chip capacitor is appropriate for optimum performance.
+When REF is driven by a very low impedance source (such as an unbuffered reference voltage like the low temperature drift ADR43x reference or a reference buffer using the AD8031 or the AD8605), a 10 $\mu F$ (X5R, 0805 size) ceramic chip capacitor is appropriate for optimum performance.

-If desired, smaller reference decoupling capacitor values down to 2.2 μF can be used with a minimal impact on performance, especially DNL.
+If desired, smaller reference decoupling capacitors with values as low as 2.2 $\mu F$ can be used with a minimal impact on performance, especially DNL.